JuanEGamerYT/random-generator/README.md

 For English use generator.py

+Tested in Termux ✅

+Self upgradable or upgrade option ⛔
+Before using Termux run "bash install.sh"
+For termux use in termux use "bash setup.sh"

 Tested in Windows and Linux ✅
-Tested on Termux and others ⛔ (v1.2)
+Tested on Termux ✅